bogdancondorachi/kirby-code-highlighter/README.md

 ```
 (code: ZWNobyAiSGVsbG8sIHdvcmxkISI7 lang: php theme: github-light)
 ```
-*By default, the code tag applies the default theme.
+*By default, the code tag applies the [default theme](#default-theme).
 However, you can use the theme attribute to specify a different theme for individual code blocks.*

 ## 🔧 Configuration
-All options go into your `config.php` file:
+All options goes into your `config.php` file:

 ### Default Theme
 Set the default theme: